fluidfred/powerlolu/README.md

 A short video of the new driver can be seen on YouTube at https://www.youtube.com/watch?v=G9FWvhZI7rs .

-After two hours of motor usage the Powerlolu board only got luke warm.
+After two hours of motor usage the Powerlolu board only got luke warm - however see Installation Note

 The schematics for the Powerlolu driver are freely available at https://github.com/fluidfred/powerlolu.